Atemo-C/NixOS-configuration/README.md

 - The concept of this scrollable _(not-really-automatic-but-tilling)_ Wayland compositor intruiges me, and I quite like it for now.
 - It allows me to take a step back and refresh a lot of other things that I used to use until now, such as my default terminal emulator, or how I handle some configuration files.
 - It allows me to experiment with a pure Wayland-only setup _(though, XWaylandsatellite will probably end up being used at some point)_.
-- IT allows me to notice and potentially fix issues that I did not notice in Hyprland, such as QT apps not liking the `gtk2` engine for theming in a pure Wayland environment _(this one hurts my soul)_.
+- It allows me to notice and potentially fix issues that I did not notice in Hyprland, such as QT apps not liking the `gtk2` engine for theming in a pure Wayland environment _(this one hurts my soul (but I found a solution))_.

 ---

 For now, the configuration will not change.
 I am testing everything on my side and will upload everything once the work is complete.
-Yep, another bit commit coming up.
+Yep, another big commit coming up.

 ---
 ---